-- In other regions of the world: collapse of truss roof structures in Turkey in February 2003 (Caglayan and Yuksel, 2008) as well as during January and October 2015 (Piroglu and Ozakgul, 2016; Altunisik et al., 2017), many roof collapses in Northeastern United States (O'Rourke and Wikoff, 2014) during the winter 2010-2011. - 30 The principal source of explanation given in the literature for these building collapses is a stronger (greater than the standard) snowfall hazard (Strasser, 2008; Holický and Sýkora, 2009; Geis et al., 2012; Le Roux et al., 2020).
-It should be noted that a poor design or insufficient material strengths may sometimes be identified as another main reason for the collapse (Biegus and Rykaluk, 2009; Caglayan and Yuksel, 2008; Brencich, 2010; del Coz Díaz et al., 2012; Biegus and Kowal, 2013; Piskoty et al., 2013; O'Rourke and Wikoff, 2014; Altunisik et al., 2017; Krentowski et al., 2019).
-In a large meta-analysis of building failures - related to snow loads, Geis (2011) found that these incidents are commonly attributed to the large amount of snow, followed 35 by problems in the design of the building, melting snow and rain-on-snow events.
+the standard) snowfall hazard (Strasser, 2008; Holický and Sýkora, 2009; Geis et al., 2012; Le Roux et al., 2020).
+It should be noted that a poor design or insufficient material strengths may sometimes be identified as another main reason for the collapse (Biegus and Rykaluk, 2009; Caglayan and Yuksel, 2008; Brencich, 2010; del Coz Díaz et al., 2012; Biegus and Kowal, 2013; Piskoty et al., 2013; O'Rourke and Wikoff, 2014; Altunişik et al., 2017; Krentowski et al., 2019).
+In a large meta-analysis of building failures related to snow loads, Geis (2011) found that these incidents are commonly attributed to the large amount of snow, followed by problems in the design of the building, melting snow and rain-on-snow events.

-Roof collapses due to rain-on-snow surcharges can happen in situations where the temperature is close to 0° C during the snow event.
+Roof collapses due to rain-on-snow surcharges can happen in situations where the temperature is close to 0 °C during the snow event.
 In the United States, the potential rain-on-snow surcharge of roof snow loads has been discussed in detail by O'Rourke and Downey (2001) and is taken into account in the building standards (ASCE, 2013).
-Canada considers the direct

-- sum of the snow load and the rain load (Canadian Commission on Building and Fire Codes, 2010).
-Rain-on-snow surcharges 40 have been the subject of several studies in Japan (Otsuki et al., 2016; Takahashi et al., 2016) following a rain-on-snow event that occurred in February 2014 in the Kanto region and where the additional rain on the snow load caused the collapse of many large span structures.
-Using controlled outdoor experiments where rain is added to a snow cover, Otsuki et al. (2017) show that rain contributes to a larger increase of the snow load for larger roofs with smaller slope angles, due to the time it takes for the - water to reach the eaves.
-In Europe, Eurocode 1 provides the guidelines for the calculation of the design snow load (AFNOR, 45 2007).
-Eurocode 1 specifies that in areas where rain-on-snow may cause melting followed by frost, the values of loads due to snow on the roof must be increased, especially if snow and ice can block the roof drainage system.
-The NF EN 1991-1-3 standard stipulates that roof snow load must be increased by $0.2 \text{ kN}.\text{m}^{-2}$ when the slope for water flow is lower than 3 %, in order to account for the snow density increase resulting from difficulties of water drainage in case of rain. - 50 facades were heavily damaged, as seen in Fig. 2a and 2c.
-On the contrary, the other two facades (see Figure 2b and 2d) were 55 much less damaged due to the presence of the inner concrete walls of the offices and of the inner metal frames of the laboratory rooms along the southern and northern facades, respectively.
-Local damage observed on structural elements consists of (i)
+Canada considers the direct sum of the snow load and the rain load (Canadian Commission on Building and Fire Codes, 2010).
+Rain-onsnow surcharges have been the subject of several studies in Japan (Otsuki et al., 2016; Takahashi et al., 2016) following a rain-on-snow event that occurred in February 2014 in the Kanto region and where the additional rain on the snow load caused the collapse of many large-span structures.
+Using controlled outdoor experiments where rain is added to a snow cover, Otsuki et al. (2017) show that rain contributes to a larger increase in the snow load for larger roofs with smaller slope angles due to the time it takes for the water to reach the eaves.
+In Europe, Eurocode 1 provides guidelines for the calculation of the design snow load (AFNOR, 2007).
+Eurocode 1 specifies that in areas where rain on snow may cause melting followed by frost, the values of loads due to snow on the roof must be increased, especially if snow and ice can block the roof drainage system.
+The NF EN 1991-1-3 standard stipulates that roof snow load must be increased by $0.2 \text{ kN m}^{-2}$ when the slope for water flow is lower than 3 %, in order to account for the snow density increase resulting from difficulties in water drainage in the case of rain.

-The current paper reports a detailed and specific case study of a roof collapse of a scientific laboratory (ex-Irstea, INRAE) which occurred on the 1st of March around 18:00 following an intense rain-on-snow event in a Mediterranean area.
-Several roof collapses took place in this area in the same period (see Figure 1).
+The current paper reports a detailed and specific case study of a roof collapse of a scientific laboratory (formerly Irstea, now INRAE, the Institut National de Recherche pour l'Agriculture, l'alimentation et l'Environnement) which occurred on 1 March around 18:00 LT following an intense rain-on-snow event in a Mediterranean area.
+Several roof collapses took place in this area in the same period (see Fig. 1).